 I had to count up those years in my head just now because I can’t believe it’s been that long; it seems like just a few years ago she was walking around in a Lands End down vest and jeans (still a good look, I might add), and chatting with me, sewing, watching re-runs of Newhart.
 Laughing, at everything I said.
 She thought I was so funny.
-She died in this freak accident that I wasn’t there for and still don’t get (how do you not see the bus coming?) and left us all pretty broken.
+She died in a freak accident that I wasn’t there for and left us all pretty broken.
 And no good came of it, either.
 All those aphorisms about how something good comes of everything, how we will see the wisdom in God’s plan years later; all those do not apply.
 No good came of losing my mom, period, and definitely not one large enough to make up for the gaping, yawning hole that was left in my family.
-But if I had, I mean absolutely had to think of something good, or sort of good, that happened in the years that followed that might not have happened if I hadn’t lost my mom, it is that I learned to make soup.
+But if I had, I mean absolutely had to think of something good, or sort of good, that happened in the years that followed that might not have happened if I hadn’t lost my mom, there are two things: I became a little more compassionate, and I learned to make soup.
 Seriously good, comforting, delicate-yet-substantial soups that warm the soul literally and figuratively.

 I’m a very competent cook when it comes to weeknight dinners and sweet breads.
 I make great pot-roast, decent pot-pie, and adequate quiche, but I’m gifted at soup.
 I don’t like to brag, but I am.
 No recipe, just me and the contents of my fridge and pantry, no matter what they are, and I can make a soup that is amazing.
 My husband names them after me: there is ‘Paigestroni’ and “Paige-sta e fagioli,’ and my favorite, “Myrtle-ini.”
 (Don’t ask.)
 The guy is a bit of a foodie, too, and holds the culinary world to very high standards.
 He recently called me ‘the soup whisperer.’